-“No, they’re mass-produced in cheap factories,” Campbell said.
+“No, they’re mass-produced in cheap factories,” said Campbell.
 “Dr. B is just idiosyncratic.”

-“But they don’t, like Michaela is a halfie, one of her parents is white.
-If she went to Saburia, they wouldn’t think she’s an American because she doesn’t look like anyone they have seen from here, whether in pictures on cookie tins or the popular old American movies that they can see for free.”
+“But they don’t, you know, like Michaela is a halfie, one of her parents is white.
+If she went to Saburia, they wouldn’t think she’s an American because she doesn’t look like anyone they have seen from here, whether it’s pictures on cookie tins or the popular old American movies that they can see for free.”